looeee/discoverthreejs-site/markdown/book/first-steps/camera-controls.md

 TODO-LOW: add inline scene demonstrating the above
 {{% /note %}}

 As a result, you also need to generate a new frame after the texture has loaded.
 We won't cover how to do that here, but hopefully, it highlights why rendering on demand is trickier than using the loop.
-You have to consider all situations where you need a new frame (for example, don't forget that you'll also need to {{< link path="/book/first-steps/responsive-design/#create-an-onresize-hook" title="render a frame on resize" >}}).
+You have to consider all situations where you need a new frame (for example, don't forget that you'll also need to [render a frame on resize]({{< relref "/book/first-steps/responsive-design#create-an-onresize-hook" >}} "render a frame on resize")).

 ## `OrbitControls` Configuration